A group of insects from several different orders. An important genus is the liriomyza.

 The efficiency of insecticides greatly depends on the different orders leafminers belong to.
-Luckily for us, different types of leafminers come from different orders that will attack different crops.
-Macro decisions regarding pesticides will be dictated by the crop itself.
+Luckily for us, different types of leafminers come from different orders that attack different crops.
+Decisions for using pesticides depends on the crop.

-It will be harder to completely eliminate infestation when it comes to vegetables and field crops compared with citrus crops.
+It is harder to completely eliminate infestations in vegetables and field crops compared to citrus crops.
 Citrus leafminer, phyllocnistis citrilla, is a kind of moth that creates tunnels upon foliage and causes noticeable leaf deformation.
-Imidacloprid, abamectin, and acetamiprid are widely used against citrus leafminer.
+The following pesticides are used in one or more parts of the world for leafminer of citrus: imidacloprid, abamectin, and acetamiprid.

 For citrus leafminer, use the commercially available parasitoid ageniaspis citricola.
 For vegetables, ornamental, and fresh herbs use parasitoid wasp diglyphus, a natural enemy of dipteran leafminers and a successful commercially available biological product against leafminers.